Burgers equation

 This description goes through the implementation of a solver for the above described Burgers equation step-by-step.

-First, the DeepXDE and TensorFlow (tf
+First, the DeepXDE and TensorFlow (tf) modules are imported:

 import deepxde as dde